fansari-hub/farid-ansari-capstone/README.md

 ### Sitemap

 * A homepage where the user interacts with the LLM.
-This is really a single page application.

-### Mockups

-* I already have a working proof of concept application with a working backend that has the basic OpenAI features implemented and is able to communicate withe OpenAI.
+* A profile page to configure the LLM personalities.

 ### Data

-* The database at this point will simply be used to store conversation history that can be recalled later by the user on the frontend.
+* The database will simply be used to store conversation history that can be recalled later by the user on the frontend.
 There will most likely be one or two tables to store the information.
 This is only needed if the "historical conversation with tabs" stretch goal (see nice-to-haves) is implemented.

 ### Endpoints